Elbow Pain Specialists in Anchorage, AK

 Get the Best Treatment for your Elbow Injury

-Elbow Injury Procedures
+Elbow Injury Procedures in Anchorage

 The elbow is a hinge joint, much like the knee and hip, where two bones of the forearm (radius and ulna) meet the bone of the upper arm (humerus).
 Allowing you to bend and straighten your arm, wrist and fingers, the elbow has many ligaments and muscles working together with the bones to maintain healthy mobility.
 Experiencing elbow pain can disrupt your simple daily tasks.

 Common injuries include tennis elbow, fractures and bicep tendon tears.
 ORCA advocates nonoperative care whenever possible but understand that operation may be the only solution.

 Common Elbow Injuries & Treatment Options

 Elbow arthroscopy refers to a surgical procedure that enables the physician to view the joint by making tiny incisions with small instruments.
 Most people are aware of shoulder and knee arthroscopy, but this procedure can also be used to treat issues with the elbow.
 The elbow is a joint that connects the forearm bones with the upper arm bone.
 Compared to conventional open surgery, the cuts made for elbow arthroscopy are smaller and less invasive.
 Elbow arthroscopy minimizes swelling and stiffness and facilitates a faster recovery.

 Elbow arthroscopy can diagnose and treat issues with the elbow joint.
 Some of the conditions that elbow arthroscopy can diagnose and treat include stiffness, tennis elbow, fractures, arthritis, and loose components of the joint.